Posts

 5. Focus on Emotional Connection: Emotions play a vital role in relationships, and modern couples therapy emphasizes the importance of emotional connection and vulnerability.
 Therapists help couples express and understand their emotions, fostering empathy and closeness.

-6. Online and Digital Counseling: With advancements in technology, couples therapy has become more accessible through online platforms and digital counseling.
+6. Online and Virtual Counseling: With advancements in technology, couples therapy has become more accessible through online platforms and digital counseling.
 Virtual therapy sessions allow couples to seek help from the comfort of their homes, reaching a broader range of clients.
-At Well Marriage, we found during Covid that virtual therapy is just as effective as in-person, when you are working with a skilled relationship specialist.
+At Well Marriage, we found during Covid lockdown that virtual therapy is just as effective as in-person when couples are working with a skilled relationship specialist.

 8. Self-Reflection and Individual Growth: Couples therapy now often involves individual work, encouraging partners to reflect on their personal challenges and growth opportunities.
 Understanding one’s own needs and triggers can lead to improved communication and relationship dynamics.